 If a remote repository is missing a requested artifact, Artifactory will return a "404 Not found" error.
 This response is cached for the period of time specified by this parameter.
 During that time, Artifactory will not issue new requests for the same artifact.

 "Zapping" a cache means forcing the Retrieval Cache Period and Missed Retrieval Cache Period to time out.
-To "zap" a cache, in the Artifacts tab select Tree Browser.
+To "zap" a cache, in the Artifacts module Tree browser,

-When set, Artifactory will not artifacts from this repository will not be cached locally.
-In this case direct repository-to-client streaming is used.
+When set, Artifactory artifacts from this repository will be cached locally.
+If not set, direct repository-to-client streaming is used.

 When might you use direct repository-to-client streaming?